mediaexplorer74/Cassette/README.md

 # Cassette

-This is my try to partially reconstruct the "Xamarin" psolution from...
-2011 year :)
+This is my try to partially reconstruct the "Xamarin" (MonoDevelop) solution from...
+2013 year! :)

 My task is switch the engine from MonoUI to modern Xamarin(forms) ;)

 ## [A][B]out